aptos-foundation/AIPs/aips/aip-46.md

 ## Motivation

+> Describe the impetus for this change.
+What does it accomplish?
+What might occur if we do not accept this proposal?

 This AIP provides a more robust suite of cryptography tools for Move developers.
 Bulletproofs in particular may be useful for confidential transactions, such as those done on Monero.
 ElGamal can also be useful for confidential transactions, or any other application needing private homomorphically additive values.
 Pedersen commitments also have applications for confidential transactions.
 Ristretto255 may be useful to any developer needing a relatively efficient and secure curve without pairing functionality - the new functions added make its module easier to use.

 ## Impact

+> Which audiences are impacted by this change?
+What type of action does the audience need to take?

 The above benefits aside, this will marginally increase the Move standard library size.

 ## Rationale

+> Explain why you submitted this proposal specifically over alternative solutions.
+Why is this the best possible outcome?

 Bulletproofs is a simple and efficient protocol for range proofs over private values.
 It has also been well-studied and adapted in the literature, making it likely to be secure.